baileymooreatx/multimodal-agent-starter/README.md

 [A full guide to running is here](https://steamship.com/learn/agent-guidebook/use/use-on-localhost).
 Get your [API Key](https://www.steamship.com/account/api).
-With the proper Python environment set up and your `STEAMSHIP_API_KEY` environment variable set, just run:
+With the proper Python environment set up and your `STEAMSHIP_API_KEY`:

 ### Set environment variables
 ```bash
 STEAMSHIP_API_KEY=<API Key>
 PYTHONPATH='src python3.8 src/api.py'
 ```

+When you run the agent, it will create a `.steamship.json` in your home directory containing the api key.
+You only need to do this once.

 ### Run the agent
 ```